News & Events

 Kandace Fisher had no idea her doctoral research on the perception of crime in Ferguson, Missouri would make such an impact.
 By coincidence, her data were collected just prior to the death of Michael Brown.
 Her study presents a depth of insight into the community environment prior to the Ferguson turmoil.
 The richness of her qualitative data doctoral dissertation is now captured in the published book, Perceptions of Community Crime in Ferguson, MO by Springer Publishing.

 Dr. Fisher completed her degree while a MizzouOnline student and Housing and Environmental Design Specialist, University of Missouri-Extension.
 According to Interim Dean Sandy Rikoon, "Publishing books based on dissertations is a tough row to hoe, but Kandace made it to the end and we are all the better for her persistence and research!
-And yet another great example of terrific work at the intersections of research and Extension."
-Preview her book online.
+And yet another great example of terrific work at the intersections of research and Extension.".

 A Top Program According to Hiring Professionals